telski96/communications/README.md

-# communications
+# Communications in electronics
-A repo for use in Communication course at TU-Sofia.
-FETT, Department of electronics
+This repo is for the use in Communication course (2018-2018) at Department of electronics, TU-Sofia, FETT